HenriMatthijssen/ePaper/README.md

 # ePaper
-Software for controlling ePaper display based on motion sensor
+Software for controlling ePaper display

 See 'Blog Henri Matthijssen' for instructions for the hardware and setup http://matthijsseninfo.nl